-Phase 1 of TOPO consists of a small Steering Group of representative stakeholders and potential users, with some pro tem agreed terms of reference and a wider network of supporters.
+Currently TOPO consists of a small Steering Group of representative stakeholders/potential users, with some pro tem agreed terms of reference11 and a wider network of supporters.
 The Steering Group has met almost monthly since December 2012 to undertake research and make progress on practical plans and strategies, with the help of specialist working groups and volunteers, some of whom have experience and expertise in fund-raising, running a business or creative enterprise, architecture and development, or campaigning, with Kingston Environment Centre taking a lead role.

-The Steering Group has set up a free community website (http://e-voice.org.uk/topo) and a Facebook page and a community bank account, collaborated on this Propectus and other literature, is investigating funding sources and a feasibility study, and as early as possible would like to survey the buildings and site.
-A small grant from Kingston Council in early 2014 covers some of our printing and administrative costs.
+The Steering Group has set up a free community website (http://e-voice.org.uk/topo) and a Facebook page, is investigating funding sources and a feasibility study, and as early as possible would like to survey the buildings and site.